 Science

-Science at Livingstone Primary School, is taught through a topic approach.
+Science at Livingstone Primary School, is taught through a cross-curricular topic approach.
 Throughout the year, children will cover 6 main topics, 3 of which have a science focus.

 Each topic is introduced through a question such as Would a dinosaur make a good pet?
 Or What would a journey around your body look like?
 The questions hook the children into the topic and make them enthusiastic about what they are going to learn.
 All of the scientific knowledge objectives for each year group are covered in the science driven topics.
 Children will also learn about some famous scientists and their discoveries as part of these science topics.